Houses of the 1940s-60s typically had fairly small timber casement windows.

 Windows of the 1940s consisted almost entirely of two types.
 Units could be 54 x 24” (1350 x 600 mm), three-pane casements, or 39 x 24” (990 x 600 mm), two-pane casements (Figure 3).

 Except for the toilet and bathroom, which were fitted with opaque glass, glazing typically consisted of 22 x 16” (550 x 400 mm) clear glass.
+Head flashings became standard over windows and doors.

 Living rooms and bedrooms generally had three or four, three-pane units in a combination of fixed and opening casement sashes often combined using a split rail with an awning toplight.